 It was not until Covid and the Movement Control Order that I came across the nofap movement and began to understand the science and reasoning behind it.
 That discovery reframed a great deal.
 What I have come to understand since is that self-control is perhaps the most demanding practice of all and it exists on a spectrum, not as a fixed state.
 There are highs and lows, setbacks and progress, much like everything else in life that is worth working on.

-Sport and physical fitness were never priorities growing up — my focus was always locked onto the next goal, the next creative pursuit, one after another.
+Sport and physical fitness were never priorities growing up as my focus was always locked onto the next goal... the next creative pursuit... one after another.
 Body image and weight were things I simply was not paying close attention to.
-When Covid hit and movement was restricted, the pattern got worse.
-Food delivery became a daily crutch, movement dropped to almost nothing, and one day I stepped on the scale and looked in the mirror — 90kg.
+When Covid hit and movement was restricted, my pattern got worse.
+Food delivery became a daily crutch, movement dropped to almost nothing and one day I stepped on the scale and looked in the mirror: 90kg.

-The number did not lie, even if I had been telling myself that carrying extra weight was fine.
+The number did not lie, even if I had been telling myself that carrying extra weight was fine haha.
 That self-assurance started to crack when my sleep quality declined and daily life began to feel heavier in ways I could not ignore.
-The people around me started saying what I had not wanted to hear — that my weight had crossed into genuinely unhealthy territory.
+The people around me started saying what I had not wanted to hear that my weight had crossed into genuinely unhealthy territory.

 That was the turning point.
 A friend who had made the change himself became the model I needed.
 He inspired me and walked alongside me through the process, and I am grateful for that.